Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration: Results and Analysis

 We also evaluate our method on the real-world continual distribution shift dataset.
-The results of the SHIFT short-term CTTA task are shown in Table \ref{t4}.
-While other baseline methods suffer from performance decline, SVDP which employs a fixed threshold for pseudo-labeling, stochastic restoration, and prompts learning achieves a 0.5 mAP improvement.
-Moreover, AMROD which introduces AM and ARR modules shows a superior performance of 43.9 mAP with 16\% improvement in efficiency.
+The results of the SHIFT short-term CTTA tasks are shown in Table \ref{t4}.
+While other baseline methods suffer from performance decline, SVDP which employs a fixed threshold for pseudo-labeling, stochastic restoration, and prompts learning achieves a 0.5 mAP improvement. {Additionally, while WHW uses fewer adaptation iterations, it risks skipping necessary adaptations, resulting in a marginal improvement of 0.1 mAP.} Moreover, AMROD which introduces the AM module shows a superior performance of 43.9 mAP with 16\% improvement in efficiency, {achieving a better parameter-efficiency tradeoff}.